Translating cultures – Cultures of translation. 33rd European Meeting of Cultural Journals

 Cultures within limits: Minority languages and translation

 This panel explores how multilingual polities negotiate relations between minority and majority languages, and the role of translation in these processes.
-Taking Nova Gorica’s multilingual identity as a starting point, cultural journalists and linguists will discuss issues around language rights and language protection in a range of minority-majority constellations.
+Taking Nova Gorica’s multilingual identity as a starting point, cultural journalists and linguists will discuss issues around language rights, representation and protection in a range of minority-majority constellations.

 Panelists: Elin Haf Gruffydd Jones, Marco Stolfo, Sofiya Zahova